 How to salary sacrifice a lease car?

 Salary sacrifice is a tried and tested method of delivering a non-cash employee benefit in a tax efficient way.
-In return for being provided a benefit by their employer, the employee gives up some salary to pay towards the cost of the benefit.
+In return for being provided a benefit by their employer, the employee gives up some of their salary to pay towards the cost of the benefit.
 It’s fairly standard employer practice for tax-advantageous benefits such as child-care vouchers and the cycle to work scheme.
-However, for cars salary sacrifice may be slightly different.
+However, for electric cars salary sacrifice may be slightly different.

 Our Salary Sacrifice Scheme is provided by our Parent company Fleet Alliance - the largest business lease broker in the UK.

 An employee can effectively lease a brand new electric car without having to pay any deposit or concern themselves about extending their personal credit lines.
 The costs of all maintenance, Road Tax, insurance, and breakdown cover is included within the salary sacrifice.
 Rental terms can be two, three or four years, but due to potential changes in personal circumstances we would suggest rental contracts are limited to three years.

 Salary sacrifice is most effective when an employee chooses an electric vehicle (EV) because the BIK rate is just 2% until 2025, rising by only 1% each year thereafter through to 2028.
 This can result in huge savings for employees.

 The electric vehicle is leased by the employee’s company, with the cost being deducted from the employee’s gross salary.
 The employee then pays tax and NIC based on the revised salary, thus reducing the amount of income tax and NIC they pay.

 Since the tax and NIC saved on the salary sacrificed significantly outweighs the company car tax (BIK) paid for the vehicle, the net effect is the employee pays a great deal less for their car than if they had leased it privately from their taxed income.